jfv492/Howitzer-Firing-Simulator/README.md

     - Slice testing
 - Choose a subset of units to perform Integration testing.
 - Choose a subset of use cases to perform System testing.

+## Design Requirements

+### Objectives
+The project's objective is not to implement a complete working simulator but to design test suits for one.

+###Functions

+###Constraints
+- Economic Factors
+- Regulatory Compliance (Security and Access)
+- Reliability
+- Sustainability and Environmental Factors
+- Ethics
+- Societal Impacts